 Buying or selling shares of dividend-paying securities either prematurely or late could cause an investor to miss the ex-dividend date and a corresponding dividend distribution that shareholders otherwise would receive.

-Such a situation would require a new investor to wait a whole month, quarter, six months or year until the next dividend payment.
-The ex-dividend date is the day that determines whether the seller or buyer of shares receives the next dividend distribution
+Such a situation would require a new investor to wait a whole month, quarter, six months or even a year until the next dividend payment.
+The ex-dividend date is the day that determines whether the seller or buyer of shares receives the next dividend distribution.

 Dividend income investors spend time and resources researching securities and equities to find the best investments that fit their strategy, so it behooves them to consider the ex-dividend date when deciding when to buy and sell shares.
 Investors who use a dividend-capture strategy must be particularly aware of the key dates in the dividend distribution process.

 Even investors who plan to purchase and hold an equity for a long time could benefit by receiving an additional dividend payout if they are aware of the ex-dividend date and adjust their purchase timing a few days earlier to meet the dividend eligibility requirement.
 The dividend distribution timeline has four significant dates: Declaration Date, Ex-Dividend Date, Record Date and Pay Date.

 Before discussing the ex-dividend date in more detail, here is some basic information about these four key dates.